 In most organizations, we talk about the western concept of customer service.
 We preach the idea that the customer is king.

 You should use our Filipino sense of hospitality when you talk about creating a delightful customer experience.
 Because that’s what we do naturally.

 We find it difficult to consider our customers as kings.
 We are not their slaves.
 Teach instead that customers as guests.
-For we do want to make our guests feel at home.
-We Filipinos want our guests to know that they can trust us because we want the best for them, as we want the best for ourselves too.
+For we do want our guests to feel at home.
+We Filipinos want our guests to know they can trust us because we want the best for them, as we want the best for ourselves.

-We often say that we lost our sense of delicadeza when we talk about our politicians who are kapit-tuko.
-They grip to their posts like a gecko.
+We often say that we lose our sense of delicadeza when we talk about our politicians who are kapit-tuko.
+They grip their posts like a gecko.

-Our sense of justice, of course, requires that at least they take a leave of absence or avoid conflict of interest.
+Our sense of justice requires that at least they take a leave of absence or avoid a conflict of interest.

 A local executive, for example, with delicadeza will not appoint his relatives to government posts.
 Filipinos do not value nepotism in the government.
 It is common for us to recommend our relatives to the government, but not to the same office that we are leading.